As an Amazon Associate, I earn from qualifying purchases.

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

 Everybody loves egg rolls!
-Making your own at home in the air fryer is simple, fast, and affordable.
+Making your own at home in the air fryer is simple, fast, and so freaking easy.

-Two photos showing cabbage being cooked in a cast iron skillet for making vegetable egg rolls.
+Two photos showing cabbage being cooked in a cast iron skillet.

 How Do You Wrap an Egg Roll?